3D Compositional Zero-shot Learning with DeCompositional Consensus: Related Work

 \myparagraph{3D part segmentation and discovery} aims at parsing 3D objects into semantically and geometrically significant parts.
 The PartNet dataset \cite{Mo_2019_CVPR} enabled studying fine-grained 3D semantic segmentation, hierarchical segmentation, and instance segmentation.
 The existing point cloud processing methods accomplish the task through conditioning the model over the known object class.
-PointNet models \cite{qi2016pointnet, qi2017pointnetplusplus} provide multi-layer-perceptron (MLP) based solutions, DGCNN \cite{dgcnn} uses graph convolutions for point clouds, ConvPoint\cite{convpoint} pre-processes points to define neighborhoods for convolutions, GDANet\cite{gdanet} uses attention in addition to MLP and currently holds state of the art for part semantic segmentation.
-Capsule Networks\cite{capsuledynamic, capsnet} propose architectural changes that implicitly model parts for tasks like object classification and segmentation.
+PointNet models \cite{qi2016pointnet,qi2017pointnetplusplus} provide multi-layer-perceptron (MLP) based solutions, DGCNN \cite{dgcnn} uses graph convolutions for point clouds, ConvPoint \cite{convpoint} pre-processes points to define neighborhoods for convolutions, GDANet \cite{gdanet} uses attention in addition to MLP and currently holds state of the art for part semantic segmentation.
+Capsule Networks \cite{capsuledynamic,capsnet} propose architectural changes that implicitly model parts for tasks like object classification and segmentation.

 An alternate line of work uses the idea of parts in objects for downstream tasks like instance segmentation and point cloud reconstruction.
-This includes discovering geometrically similar part prototypes, similar to superpixels \cite{luo2020learning}, predicting category-agnostic segmentation through a clustering approach \cite{Wang_2021_CVPR}, finding repetitive structural patterns in instances of an object\cite{chen2019bae_net}, modeling 3D objects as compositions of cuboids \cite{abstractionTulsiani17}, superquadrics \cite{superquadrics, Paschalidou2019CVPR, Paschalidou2020CVPR}, convex functions \cite{deng2020cvxnet}, and binary space partitioning planes \cite{chen2020bspnet} through deep learning.
+This includes discovering geometrically similar part prototypes, similar to superpixels \cite{luo2020learning}, predicting category-agnostic segmentation through a clustering approach \cite{Wang_2021_CVPR}, finding repetitive structural patterns in instances of an object \cite{chen2019bae_net}, modeling 3D objects as compositions of cuboids \cite{abstractionTulsiani17}, superquadrics \cite{superquadrics,Paschalidou2019CVPR,Paschalidou2020CVPR}, convex functions \cite{deng2020cvxnet}, and binary space partitioning planes \cite{chen2020bspnet} through deep learning.